Homemade Macaroni and Cheese is so much better than the what you get in a box!

 - 2 to 3 cups shredded cheddar cheese *to taste *I prefer mild or medium

 - 6 to 7 oz.
-American Cheese, sliced or shredded, to taste which is 6 or 7 slices of the deli cheese, or weigh shredded cheese…*see notes
+American Cheese slices *about 6 or 7 slices of the deli slices

 - Cook your pasta according to the directions on the package.
 Drain and set aside after cooking.